marioaldayuz/n8n-highlevel/README.md

 # n8n-nodes-highlevelv2 (BETA)

-This is an n8n community node that provides comprehensive integration with the HighLevel API v2.
+This is an n8n community node that provides **comprehensive integration** with the HighLevel API v2, featuring **25 resources** with **100+ operations**.
 It allows you to seamlessly connect your n8n workflows with HighLevel's powerful CRM, marketing automation, and business management platform.

 Get your 30 Day FREE Trial of [HighLevel](https://www.gohighlevel.com/marioaldayuz) by clicking [HERE](https://www.gohighlevel.com/marioaldayuz)!